Tomosuke0930/Yo/README.md

 2. Fees are immutable

    Existing services have raised fees as their services have become more popular.
    But users have had no choice but to continue using the service because they too are dependent on it.
    Yo guarantees that the fee will remain the same at 2% of the transaction volume, a mechanism that the blockchain cannot be tampered with.

-### 下記では特にArchitecture, Non TransferableToken, Only One SmartContract - Multi-Fronend について解説します
+# Distinctive features of Yo

-# Architectur: How it works?
+## Architectur: How it works?
-## Continuum
+### Continuum
 The architecture in continuum are as follows
 - Frontend(to interact to blockcihain for user)
 - AWS(to store hased user information on the merkle tree.
 User doesn't have to pay gas fee in creating merkle tree)
 - Continuum Contract(to verify and mint nft)

-## Yo
+### Yo
 The architecture in Yo are as follows

 https://satoshi.blogs.com/.a/6a00d8341c4f9853ef02a2eec7f809200d-pi
 https://satoshi.blogs.com/.a/6a00d8341c4f9853ef02a2eec7f819200d-pi

-# Non Transferable Token
+## Non Transferable Token

-# Only One SmartContract - Multi-Fronend
+## Only One SmartContract - Multi-Fronend

 - How to use?